rastersoft/autovala/wiki/autovala.1.md

         autovala init PROJECT_NAME

-This will create a *PROJECT_NAME.avprj* file, with the most basic info about your project (the format for this file will be explained later).
+This will create a file called *PROJECT_NAME.avprj*, with the most basic info about your project (the format for this file will be explained later).
 It will also try to create the basic folders for a vala project, and will show a warning if they already exist.
 It will never delete a file, except the *CMakeLists* files, of course.
 The folder hierarchy is:

         .
         +cmake